Xjph/SFVNetcodeFix/README.md

 ## What's coming next?
 (Have you considered your destiny?
 Do you believe in fate?)
 Future versions may make it possible to improve the connection for both sides, even if only one has the mod.
+And compatibility with Altimor's version may be on the table if not enough people switch to this version.

 Of course, nothing can be done for PS4 vs. PS4, unless Capcom adopts these improvements into the stock game.
+Which they should!

 ## Known Issues (So... where do you want me to break you first?)
 About one game in ten, due to some sort of problem with the way the mod gets